 Immunotherapy uses the power of your body’s own immune system to find and destroy tumors.
 Fred Hutch physicians and researchers are leaders in discovering new ways to give your immune system the upper hand against cancer — making immunotherapy the science behind hope.

 Treatments we offer

 Patients receive medical oncology treatment from leading physicians who specialize in your cancer and are experts in their field.
 Medical oncology is the cancer treatment of using drugs, such as chemotherapy, to stop the progression of the disease.

 Surgical oncology is the branch of surgery that specializes in treating cancer.
-UW Medicine surgeons, who perform surgery for SCCA patients, are all experts and many specialize in specific cancer operations.
+UW Medicine surgeons, who perform surgery for Fred Hutch patients, are all experts and many specialize in specific cancer operations.

 An advanced form of radiation treatment, proton therapy can be calibrated with great precision to selectively kill cancer cells.
-Patients who require proton therapy are seen at the SCCA Proton Therapy Center.
+Patients who require proton therapy are seen at the Fred Hutchinson Cancer Center - Proton Therapy.